OpenGeoHub/spatial-sampling-ml/docs/resampling.md

 between the two models.
 Even though the Ensemble ML with spatial blocking is only slightly better in accuracy (RMSE based on 10-times out-of-bag declustered validation points), these results confirm that it helps produce a more realistic map of RMSPE.
-This matches the result of @roberts2017cross who suggest that block cross-validation is nearly universally more appropriate than random cross-validation if the goal is predicting to new data or predictor space, or for selecting causal predictors.
+This matches the result of @roberts2017cross and @meyer2018improving who suggest that block cross-validation is nearly universally more appropriate than random cross-validation if the goal is predicting to new data or predictor space, or for selecting causal predictors.